godmodegalactus/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ## Security Considerations

+Dapps may try to misuse PRAW fees by setting very high PRAW fees on their accounts to scam their users.
+Though this can be already done without PRAW fees.
+Any Dapp or developer trying to misuse these features will either lose their reputation or competitive advantage.
+According to this proposal, users and wallets always know the fees they will pay in the worst case.
+So, it will always be their decision to send the transaction to the cluster.

 If the PRAW fees fee for an account is set too high then we cannot ever mutate that account anymore.
 Maximum fees should be set to around 4.398046511104 * 10^12 or 2^42 microlamports per CU, assuming that instruction that updates the